Laxmi-999/Laxmi-999/README.md

 # Hello, I'm Laxmi Regmi

-I'm learning full-stack web development with a focus on the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+I'm learning full-stack web development with a focus on the **MERN stack**  (MongoDB, Express.js, React.js, Node.js) with Next.js.
 I enjoy building small projects to practice what I learn and improve step by step.
 My main focus is writing clean code, understanding how things work, and becoming better with each project.

 ---